Children with congenital heart disease (CHD) are living longer than ever before. Some of these children face challenges in neurodevelopment.

 Please be aware that your child must be followed by Cardiology in order to be seen in our program.

-Neurodevelopment is the word used to describe how the brain makes connections that help us learn, focus, develop social skills, etc. Your brain makes these connections all the way until early adulthood, and heart defects can affect with the way the connections are made.
+Neurodevelopment is the word used to describe how the brain makes connections that help us learn, focus, develop social skills, etc. Your brain makes these connections all the way until early adulthood, and heart defects can affect the way the connections are made.

-• Genetic Syndrome associated with Developmental Delays
+• Genetic abnormality/syndrome associated with developmental delay or disorder

-• History of mechanical support (ECMO or VAD use)
+• Mechanical support (ECMO or VAD)

-• Heart Transplant
+• Heart transplantation

 Not every child who has CHD will have neurodevelopmental problems.